Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-glZYmjXGsTI.md

 >
 > [Laughter]
 >
-> the ball got the last laugh so thank you so much for the follows everybody yeah so uh we had to redo it and then yeah we set the set up the camera again and then we got a first try this is so good so good you had the goal to say first try so funny um and yeah then uh
+> the ball got the last laugh so thank you so much for the follows everybody yeah so, we had to redo it and then yeah we set the set up the camera again and then we got a first try this is so good so good you had the goal to say first try so funny, and yeah then ,
 >
 > [Laughter]
 >
-> experts yeah i i don't think so we had to this hole was like particularly like coccupied or something because people kept coming at this point of the day people kept like reappearing all of the time so we had to go back this whole like three times to reshoot this over and over again yeah um because we shot like the oh you did it blah blah and then we shot the vomitos part and then we shot this part and all those three things we had to like keep going back and forth because people kept like showing up yeah we had to like leave the hole so that the other people could play we couldn't stand nearby because we might get hit by the yeah and then and then we went back and they were like they were um uh they were mowing the lawn so like two guys showed up i couldn't believe it yeah with huge lawnmowers just like and they were like it was so funny because they were like smiling and looking at us like hey guys and they're also like what the like see like inside i'm like boiling like get the out and they were also like looking at like what the are you guys doing yeah why are you going backwards bro so yeah you're like why you running lawnmower
+> experts yeah i i don't think so we had to this hole was like particularly like coccupied or something because people kept coming at this point of the day people kept like reappearing all of the time so we had to go back this whole like three times to reshoot this over and over again yeah, because we shot like the oh you did it blah blah and then we shot the vomitos part and then we shot this part and all those three things we had to like keep going back and forth because people kept like showing up yeah we had to like leave the hole so that the other people could play we couldn't stand nearby because we might get hit by the yeah and then and then we went back and they were like they were, , they were mowing the lawn so like two guys showed up i couldn't believe it yeah with huge lawnmowers just like and they were like it was so funny because they were like smiling and looking at us like hey guys and they're also like what the like see like inside i'm like boiling like get the out and they were also like looking at like what the are you guys doing yeah why are you going backwards bro so yeah you're like why you running lawnmower